-Our Focus: Our Youth
+Our Focus: Our Youth and Families

-- The truth of the troubled teen: “Youth Offenders” asks the tough questions facing all of us.
+- The Truth of the Troubled teen: “Youth Offenders” asks the tough questions facing all of us.
 What is the dynamic of the family where gangs, drugs, violence and school drop- out occurs?
 Can a generation issue seen in these families be the cause?
 Or the social contacts they make?
 Is there a solution to end the cycle?